IFAKA/opd/README.md

 Then, we are what we do everyday.

 So, i have to create habits?
 No
-I have to differenciate this concepts:
+I have to differenciate this concepts before:
 Habit is a simple action that i can do without think
 Ritual is a complex action that needs a charge of a
 primitive belief to be done.